Passive Solar log and timber homes built with Sustainable Heating solutions.

 home in Park city Utah .

-This home with gains 6 degrees daily on sunny days with the freezing external temperatures.
+This home gains 6 to 10 degrees daily on sunny days with outside temps never above freezing.

 The night heat loss is less than 1 degree / hour.